-Activity 1 In an effort to enhance and support the safe transportation of HM, IDOT along with ISP will conduct two details (2 days each of 10 hour enforcement) statewide throughout various districts with focus on HM permit compliance requirement.
-A minimum of 33 IDOT Officers and 40 ISP officers will participate at each detail with an emphasis on cargo tanks and HM load securement.
+Activity 1 In an effort to enhance and support the safe transportation of HM, IDOT along with ISP will conduct a statewide detail with 10 hours of enforcement throughout various districts with focus on HM permit compliance requirement.
+A minimum of 29 IDOT Officers and 90 ISP officers will participate with an emphasis on cargo tanks and HM load securement.
 Activity 2 In order to maintain the safety and security of radioactive shipments on Illinois highways, ISP will conduct (40) point of origin and en route Level II inspections on Highway Route Controlled Quantities (HRCQ) of radioactive shipments.
+Due to the reduction of shipments through Illinois, we are uncertain on the number of en route inspections that will actually be completed.

 Performance Measurements and Monitoring: Describe all performance measures and how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.

 Performance Measure 1 Illinois will use the Out of Service (OOS) rates along with incident data from MCMIS to compare effectiveness of the details.
 Performance Measure 2 ISP Officers in conjunction with the IEMA, Division of Nuclear Safety, will conduct approximately (40) Level II inspections on all radioactive shipments qualifying HRCQ.